matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 - Service accounts:
     - Control server-to-server interactions:
         - Used to authenticate from one service to another.
-        - Used to control provileges used by resources.
+        - Used to control privileges used by resources.

 **There are two types of Google Service Accounts**